What is Pansharpening

 The goal of pansharpening in remote sensing is to achieve the highest level of visual clarity and detail from an image.

-This guide to pansharpening in remote sensing will cover the advantages and disadvantages of pansharpening and some tips for success.
-It will also provide an overview of the software you need and discuss the applications of pansharpening in research and industry.
+This guide to pansharpening in remote sensing will cover its advantages and disadvantages.
+It will also provide an overview of the software you need and discuss the applications of pansharpening today.

 Overview of Pansharpening

 A panchromatic (black and white) band is imagery with high spatial resolution and low spectral resolution.
-Whereas multispectral (color) imagery is imagery with low spatial resolution and high spectral resolution.
+Whereas multispectral imagery has low spatial resolution and high spectral resolution.

-By combining these two images, you can create a final image that has both high spatial resolution and high spectral resolution, allowing for a more detailed representation of the earth’s surface.
+By combining these two images, you can create a final image that has both high spatial and spectral resolution.
+This allows for a more detailed representation of the Earth’s surface.

-The process of pansharpening involves applying a mathematical algorithm so that the cells of the panchromatic image can enhance the spatial resolution information in the cells of the multispectral image.
+The process of pansharpening applies an algorithm so it can enhance the spatial resolution of the multispectral image.

 The result of pansharpening is an image that has the high resolution of a panchromatic image.
 But it still contains the color information of the multispectral image.
 This makes it easier to identify objects in a scene since features are both easier to see and have color information associated with them.